Ketibansapi/react-shift-working/README.md

 Open a browser and go to [http://localhost:8080](http://localhost:8080)

 ## Tech Stack
-Built with React, Node, MongoDB, Passport.js
+Built with React, Node (Nest and express), Typescript